Termite Control in Palm Beach and Broward County

 People usually first become aware an infestation is present when winged termites swarm in their home during their annual flights.
 After these flights, you will likely find dead termites with wings attached near windows, sinks, and bathtubs.

 Subterranean termite colonies may contain as many as a million termites and forage up to 150 feet in search of food.
-They often enter your home through small cracks or joints in the foundation or by building tubes on foundation walls.
+They often may enter your home through small cracks or joints in the foundation or by building tubes on foundation walls.

-By the time subterranean termites are discovered, the damage that they have caused may already be severe.
-For that reason, we always recommend termite prevention for your home to stop termites before they are able to get into your home.
+Since subterranean termites cause more extensive damage at a quicker pace than drywood termites, we always recommend termite prevention for your home or business, to stop these termites before they are able to get inside.

 Subterranean Termite Treatment Methods

-Advance Termite Baiting System
+Trelona ATBS Termite Baiting System by BASF

 Termidor Foundation Trenching

 In Florida, home builders are required by law to provide a new construction termite pre-treatment during construction before the foundation is poured, to create a horizontal barrier for termite control.

 Subterranean termites will come in contact with the barrier we create on the exterior of your home, stopping them before they are able to get inside.

 If you suspect that your home may be infected by either drywood termites or subterranean termites, we urge you to contact us right away.

 If you have any questions about termites, please don’t hesitate to contact us and ask one of our experienced termite control company employees.
-We look forward to helping you get rid of your termite infestation, as well as make sure that your home continues to stay termite-free.
+We look forward to helping you get rid of your termite infestation, as well as make sure that your home or business continues to stay termite-free.